seapagan/github-changelog-md/docs/usage.md

 ignored_users = ["pre-commit-ci[bot]"]
 max_depends = 15
 show_patch = false
+intro_text = """
+This is a log of all the changes that have been made to the project since the first release.
+It is automatically generated for each release.
+"""
 ```

 1. :bulb: This is the only required setting, the others are optional.